MamaIceBear/CMPM163Labs/README.md

 LIGHTS:

 Point Light (Green)- This is a light source in which one can set it's position anywhere within 3D space.
-Changing its rotation is useless because it's property has it illuminate in all directions equally.
+Changing its rotation is useless because the light illuminates in all directions equally.
 It behaves like a lightbulb.

-Spot Light (Blue)- This is light source that illuminates within a conical angle.
-Thus, it is essentially a "spotlight" without the actual physical lamp.
-The light's direction is affected by position and rotation.
+Spot Light (Blue)- This is light source that illuminates within a conical shape.
+One could change the light source's orientation to have it point within various angles.
+Thus, the light's direction is affected by its local position and rotation.
+Overall, this light source is essentially a "spotlight" without the actual physical lamp attached above.

 Directional Light (Yellow)- This light source behaves like the sun.
 It affects all objects within the scene through it's rotational property.
-Changing it's position has no effect within the scene.
+Changing it's position has no effect within the scene as again the light affects everything within a global scale.

 Area Light (Red)- Only works if there are lightmaps.
 It shines within a shape that is assigned to it.
 In this case, we are shining the light within a rectangular plane.
+Changing the planes width and height corresponds to the changes of its illumination.

 MATERIAL OBJECT: